Allan Houston: New York Knicks (1996–2005)

 In 1996, after his rookie contract expired, Houston signed as a free agent with the New York Knicks, for whom he played for the next nine seasons.
 In his first year as a Knick, Houston took the place of John Starks in the starting lineup, with Starks serving as a mentor for him coming off the bench.
 Houston kept his scoring average at 17 points per game, and helped lead the team to the 1999 NBA Finals.
 His most famous play came in the decisive Game 5 of the first round of the 1999 Eastern Conference quarterfinals against the Miami Heat.
 In the fourth quarter, with the Knicks inbounding the ball trailing by one point, Houston caught the inbounds pass, and made a running jumper in the lane with 0.8 second left on the clock to win the game and the series for the Knicks, 78–77, which was then only the second time in NBA playoffs history where a #8 seed had defeated a #1.
 The Knicks would then defeat the Atlanta Hawks and Indiana Pacers to advance to the NBA Finals.
 Houston averaged 21.6 points per game in the only Finals appearance of his career, including a memorable 34 point performance in a game 3 victory over San Antonio.
 The Knicks, decimated by injuries to Patrick Ewing and Larry Johnson, would lose the series 4–1.

-In April 2001, Houston and teammate Charlie Ward were quoted in a New York Times Magazine article making comments that were deemed anti-Semitic by the Anti-Defamation League and the Knicks.
-After Ward had called Jews stubborn and persecutors of Christians, Houston cited a biblical verse in support of Ward's comments.